Coder4916/Think-In-Space/README.md

 3. As a first-time user, I want to know what type of coaching services the owner/website offers.
 4. As a first-time user, I want to be able to locate the owners social media links to see their followings and find any potential reviews etc.
 5. As a first-time user, I want to have the option to contact the owner further if required.
-6. As a first-time user, I want access to business owner operating times.

 #### **Returning User Goals**

 1. As a returning user, I want to know if there's a FAQs page for any questions I may have.
 2. As a returning user, I want access to different ways of contacting the user further if required.
-3. As a returning user, I want access to owner operating hours to book further coaching.
-4. As a returning user I want to easily access further information as required.
+3. As a returning user I want to easily access further information as required.

 #### **Frequent User Goal**

 1. As a frequent user, I want to know if there will be chance to give feedback on the website.
-2. As a frequent user, I want access to owner operating hours.
-3. As a frequent user I want to access information easily.
+2. As a frequent user I want to access information easily.
-4. As a frequent user I want to be able to contact the owner easily.
+3. As a frequent user I want to be able to contact the owner easily.

 ### **Research**